photos courtesy of www.daffodilfestival.com

 Our team would not be the same without all of our amazing staff!
 Throughout the summer we like to write about our staff and let our guests know the person behind the excellent customer service and hospitable smile!
 This week we thought we would introduce you to the great men that carry the heavy luggage :)……and help us run the business on a daily basis.

-Next we have two men that we would absolutely be lost without…our maintenance staff, but there real title should be ultimate fixer, because they can repair anything and everything!
+We have two men that we would absolutely be lost without…our maintenance staff, but there real title should be ultimate fixer, because they can repair anything and everything!

 Hometown: Manila, Philippines